ibm-cloud-docs/power-iaas/at-events.md

 - All Sydney data center from Sydney, and
 - All Japan data center from Tokyo.

-For a list of locations where {{site.data.keyword.powerSys_notm}} services are enabled to send events to IBM Cloud Activity Tracker, see [Activity Tracker events by location](/docs/activity-tracker?topic=activity-tracker-cloud_services_locations&interface=cli#cloud_services_locations_power-iaas).
+For a list of locations where {{site.data.keyword.powerSys_notm}} services are enabled to send events to IBM Cloud Logs, see [IBM Cloud services that generate Activity Tracker events](/docs/activity-tracker?topic=activity-tracker-cloud_services_locations&interface=cli#cloud_services_locations_power-iaas).

 {{site.data.keyword.at_short}} can have only one instance per location.
 To view events, you must access the web UI of the {{site.data.keyword.at_short}} service in the same location where your service instance is available.
-For more information, see [Launching the web UI through the IBM Cloud UI](/docs/activity-tracker?topic=activity-tracker-launch).
+For more information, see [Launching the web UI through the IBM Cloud UI](/docs/activity-tracker?topic=activity-tracker-launch){: external}.

 ## Activity tracker sample response format
 {: #at-response-sample}